Image Slider

 Fukusa silk cloth used for Japanese tea ceremony

 The fukusa is a cloth made of pure silk, used for purifying the tools used during the tea ceremony, and when the host and guests handle the chawan (tea bowl).
+Practitioners wipe down their tools and bowls throughout the ceremony with this cloth.

 Tea ceremony whisk, chashaku, and tea caddy

 The chaki or usuki is used to store matcha tea.
+They are often made of lacquerware and feature elegant designs.

 Woman in kimono gives a Japanese tea ceremony demonstration

 The chagama or kama is a metal pot, often made of cast iron or copper, that’s used to heat the water.
+It’s paired with a large bamboo ladle for transferring water out of the kama.

-5. Chashaku - Ladle
+5. Chashaku (ladle)

 Chashaku, Japanese tea scoop used in tea ceremony